icecube/FIRESONG/paper/paper.md

 # Acknowledgements

-We acknowldge comments, support and ideas by:  Markus Ahlers, Konstancja Satalecka, George Japaridze and the IceCube collaboration.
+We acknowldge comments, support and ideas by:  Markus Ahlers, George Japaridze, Konstancja Satalecka and the IceCube collaboration.
 CFT, ML, AP and IT acknowledge support by NSF grant PHY-1913607.

 # References